Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 20. ### What is the purpose of the \<meta> tag in HTML?
       The \<meta> tag is used to provide additional information about the webpage, such as author, keywords, description which is used by search engines to understand the content of the page.

+## Day 5

+21. ### What is the purpose of the \<script> tag in HTML?
+      The \<script> tag is either used to embed client-side script(Javascript), or it points to an external script file through the src attribute.

+22. ### What is the purpose of the viewport meta tag?
+      Viewport meta tag lets us control the width and scaling of the viewport so that it's sized correctly on all devices.

+23. ### What is the purpose of the \<noscript> tag in HTML?
+      The \<noscript> tag in used to display text for those browsers which does not support script tag or the browser disabled the script by user.

+24. ### What is the purpose of the \<fieldset> tag in HTML?
+      Fieldset is used to group related elements in a form.
+The \<fieldset> tag draws a box around the related elements.

+25. ### what is the difference between HTML tag and HTML element?
+      HTML tag is just opening or closing entity.
+For example \<p> and \</p> are called HTML tags. <br />
+      HTML element consists of opening tag, closing tag and content(optional for content-less tags).
+For example: \<p> This is the content \</p>, this complete thing is called HTML element.